A quadratically enriched count of rational curves: Degree

-Suppose that $Y$ is smooth of dimension $n$ and proper over $k$, and that $X$ is a geometrically normal, proper scheme over $k$ of dimension $n$.
-Let $f: X \to Y$ a generically finite map.
-The assumption that $X$ is geometrically normal implies that $X/k$ is smooth at codimension $1$ points \cite[33.10 TAG 038L, Lemma 28.12.5.
-TAG 033P, Lemma 33.12.6.
-TAG 038S]{stacks-project}.
-Since the points of $X$ where $X \to \Spec k$ is smooth is open \cite[Definition 29.33.1 01V5]{stacks-project}, contains the points of codimension $1$, and $X$ is regular at any point where $X/k$ is smooth, there is necessarily an open subset $U\subset Y$ such that $Y-U$ has codimension greater than or equal to $2$ and $f^{-1}(U)$ is regular.
-So that $f$ satisfies Assumption \ref{fassumption}, we need an orientation on some such restriction. \end{rmk}

-Generically finite maps are finite over a large open set under the following hypotheses.
-This will be useful to apply Section \ref{subsection:degree_finite_map} to define the degree of a map satisfying Assumption \ref{fassumption}.

-\begin{pr} Let $Y$ be a smooth $k$ scheme, and let $f: X \to Y$ be a proper, generically finite map.
-Then there exists a codimension $2$ subset $Z$ of $Y$ such that $f$ is finite and flat over the complement of $Z$.
+\begin{pr} Let $Y$ be a smooth scheme over a field $k$ or discrete valuation ring $\Lambda$.
+Let $f: X \to Y$ be a proper, generically finite map.
+Then there exists a codimension $2$ subset $Z$ of $Y$ such that $f$ is finite and flat when pulled back to the complement of $Z$. \end{pr}